 Healthy zucchini banana bread is a great idea in summer when bananas are ripening faster than you can eat them, and zucchini are in surplus.

-Why This Recipe Works?
+Why You’ll Love This Recipe

 • Easy: Made in one bowl with common baking staples.

 • Healthy: Zucchinis are high in fiber but low in calories and rich in vitamin B6.
-Bananas are high in potassium and add natural sweetness!
+Bananas are high in potassium and add natural sweetness.

 • Less waste: No feeling bad about throwing out your brown spotty bananas!